 Position Applied for:

 Personal Details

 Title: Mr/Mrs/Miss/Dr/Other (please specify)

 Full Name:

 Any previous surname:

 Date and place of birth:

 National Insurance Number:

 Present Address:

 Post Code:

 Telephone Numbers:

 Email address:

 Current Occupation:

 Name and address of Organisation:

+Role:

-Role: Start Date:
+Start Date:

 Relevant Experience including any previous experience of working with children and young people:

 Reasons for applying:

 References:

-Please provide the names and addresses personal, one professional - current or pr to you) whom we can contact to obtain a revious employer, who are not related
+Please provide the names and addresses personal, one professional - current or pr to you) whom we can contact to obtain a evious employer, who are not related

 Name: Name:

 Address: Address:

 Telephone Number: Telephone Number:

-Data Protection Notification: Information you have provided in completing this form will be used to process your application.
+Data Protection Notification: rerephone Number.

+Information you have provided in completing this form will be used to process your application.
 Badgemore Park GC will keep the information you have supplied confidential and will not divulge it to third parties, except where required by law, or where we have retained the services of a third party representative to act on yout/our behalf.

+Authorisation:

-Authorisation: I have read the Data Protection notification and understand and agree to the use of my personal data in accordance with the Data Protection Act 2018, GDPR and all relevant data protection legislation.
+I have read the Data Protection notification use of my personal data in accordance will GDPR and all relevant data protection leg th the Data Protection Act 2018,

 Signed: Date:

-Declaration: I confirm that the information I have proving misleading information may lead to the te •
+Declaration: I confirm that the information I have provided is correct and that any false or misleading information may lead to the termination of my appointment.

 Signed: Date: